Home » Blog » Blog » Retail Sales » How To Increase Your Merchandise Turnover

-How To Increase Your Merchandise Turnover
+5 Ways How To Increase Merchandise Turnover

-Purchase too much and you’re stuck with lost profits; too little, and you’re out of stock.
-You’re going to lose out if a customer has to look elsewhere for the item.
+Purchase too much inventory and you're stuck with lost profits; too little, and you're out of stock.
+You're going to lose out if a customer has to look elsewhere for the item.

-Everyone joked when Starbucks opened several new shops around existing locations.
-Their reason for doing so, however, was that they knew that 90% of Americans drink their coffee by 11 A.M; and that each person standing in front of one of their customers was a minute wait.
-If someone looking to get a cup of coffee opened the door to Starbucks and encountered a line of twenty people, they would probably opt not to wait.
-When they left and saw another Starbucks, however, the company still captured the sale because the product was available.
-They knew their customers; they did not want to be out of stock.
+If someone looking to get a cup of coffee opened the door to Starbucks and encountered a line of 20 people, they would probably opt not to wait.
+When they left and saw another Starbucks, however, the company still captured the sale because the inventory was available.
+They knew their customers; Starbucks did not want to be out of stock.

 In his book, Retail: the Art & Science (2004) author Daniel Moe suggests that retailers organize their merchandise into four major roles: primary business drivers, traffic builders, profit generators, impulse/add-ons.
-That way, you know the role each product will have in contributing to your sales.
-For a grocery store, it might something look like:
+That way, you know the role each product will have in contributing to your sales and based on inventory turnover rate, how much you can expect to gain by keeping your turnover rate high.

 Role Products